PengNi/deepsignal3/README.md

 ## Result

 The following table shows the results of 5mCpG calling from publicly avaiable HG002 (R10.4.1) data ([ONT Open Datasets](https://labs.epi2me.io/askenazi-kit14-2022-12/)).
-The Dorado version for comparison is dna_r10.4.1_e8.2_400bps_sup@v4.1.0.
+The Dorado version for comparison is 0.3.4 and the model version is dna_r10.4.1_e8.2_400bps_sup@v4.1.0.
 The following table shows the correlations with resutls of WGBS:

 |   method   | pearson | rsquare | spearman |  RMSE  | mean_coverage |
 | :--------: | :-----: | :-----: | :------: | :----: | :-----------: |